HoiDam/AWS_Serverless_Fargate_Demo/README.md

 # AWS_Serverless_Walkthrough
-- This repo would mainly include build a serverless environment with aws lambda and aws fargate.
+- This repo would mainly include building a serverless environment with aws lambda and aws fargate.
 - Purpose : lower the cost
 - This demo would be setting up an API to store some random data in aws RDS (MySQL)
 - Flow :